vividfog/nordpool-predict-fi/README.md

 * A set near urban centers to measure **temperature**, a predictor for consumption due to heating.
 If it's cold in these urban centers, electricity consumption tends to go up.
 * For weather observations and forecasts, we use FMI stations that are the original source of observations and not part of an interpolated figure, and therefore likely a good souce for a weather forecast too.
 While it's possible to get a grid prediction for a bounding box, that's effectively stacking more models into the pipeline, potentially adding not just signal but also noise.

 - **Nuclear power** production data: Planned or unplanned maintenance break can offset a large amount of supply that wind power then needs to replace.
-The model uses ENTSO-E messages to deduce near-future nuclear capacity, and failing that, falls back to the last known realized value from Fingrid.
+The model can use ENTSO-E messages to deduce near-future nuclear capacity, and failing that, falls back to the last known realized value from Fingrid.
 - Since the **day of the week** (Sunday vs. Monday) makes a difference, as does the **time of the day** (3 AM vs. 7 PM), and a **month** (January vs. July), those too were included as labels.
 But the day-of-the-month was not, because all it says is likely already captured by the weather, the time and the weekday.
 Out of these, month turned out to have negligible predictive power and the other time variables are far behind wind/temperature/production variables too.
 These could be removed and the forecast would still be usable.
+  - **Month** has since been removed from the data, as the model should be able to infer the seasonal effects by paying attention to the temperatures.
+Just because it's December doesn't necessarily mean it's cold, and May of next year can be much colder than May of last year.
+- **Import capacity**: The total available import capacity from Sweden and Estonia: SE1, SE3 and EE, in megawatts.
+When there's shortage in transfer capacity due to maintenance or other reasons, Finland can't import cheap energy from abroad, which tends to inflate prices.
+(Adding export capacity is under consideration.)
 - Time stamps are stripped off from the training data, and the data set is shuffled before training.
 This is to further enforce the hypothesis to NOT use time and temporal relations as a predictor, but instead infer the price from weather and production data.
 Data analysis shows the training data has negligible autocorrelation (temporal patterns) after these operations.

 Data schema used for training and inference is this: